Congratulations, your employer has an Employee Stock Purchase Plan (ESPP)!

-Using ESPP Proceeds to Fund Your Financial Goals
+Using Employee Stock Purchase Plan Benefits to Fund Your Financial Goals

 When you stick with your Employee Stock Purchase Plan, you’ll have a big chunk of stock coming your way every six months or so, presenting several opportunities to advance your financial goals.
 Here are a few possibilities.